Surgical Case Library

 Colorectal

-The colon is the organ most frequently involved in synchronous malignancy, especially in patients of advanced ...
+<p style="text-align: justify;">The colon is the organ most frequently involved in synchronous malignancies, e...

-Synchronous quintuple rectal adenocarcinomas are extremely rare, with this being the first reported case in Greece.
+Synchronous Quadruple Rectal Adenocarcinomas are extremely rare, with this being the first reported case in Greece.

-Carcinoid tumours are rare, slow-growing neoplasms that display neuroendocrine properties.
-The term carcinoid ...
+<p style="text-align: justify;">Carcinoid tumours are rare, slow-growing neoplasms that display neuroendocrine...

 Primary neuroendocrine tumors arising in the mesentery are extremely rare, with most mesenteric neuroendocrine tumors representing metastases from small bowel primaries.